hisacro/userstyles/README.md

 # **Defining in userContent.css** (specific for firefox)

 [[guide](https://www.reddit.com/r/FirefoxCSS/comments/73dvty/tutorial_how_to_create_and_livedebug_userchromecss/)]
-along with chrome/userChrome.css (not necessary for this particular purpose) create file chrome/userContent.css
+along with chrome/userChrome.css (not necessary for this particular purpose) create a file chrome/userContent.css

-when variable are defined in userContent.css it effects globally
+when variables are defined in userContent.css it effects globally
 ```
 :root {
     --background: #000000;